 - MXR Phase90 uses a FET as a variable resistor placed in parallel with R. As it will be seen in the next point, the variable resistor value is proportional to the LFO voltage at the FET gate:

 - If VGS=0: rDS is minimum (rDS=VDS/IDS).
-It goes to Saturation region.
+It goes to the saturation region.

 - If VGS is increased (negatively for n-channel) : rDS value raise.